-For books similar to The Westing Game, look for these other books for ages 9-12 about mysterious circumstances and strange puzzles that must be solved.
+For books like The Westing Game, look for these other books for ages 9-12 about mysterious circumstances and strange puzzles that must be solved.

 Today’s Readalikes are for The Westing Game by Ellen Raskin.
 16 different people are invited to a mansion to solve the death of the eccentric millionaire Sam Westing.
 Whoever can solve the mystery will inherit Westing’s 200-million dollar prize!
 You try to solve the puzzle too while you’re reading, but the plot is full of twists and turns to throw you off!